openpsi-projects/srl/docs/system_components/00_system_overview.md

 - Distributed Sample Stream is implemented in ZMQ.
   - PUSH-PULL pattern sockets.
-- Local Inference Stream is implemented with `multiprocessing.Queue`.
-  - One queue for training sample.

 See [Sample Stream](08_sample_stream.md) for detailed APIs and usage.